Sweet and Savory Party Mix

 Quick tips and tricks to the best Party Mix recipe

-• Make it in advance.
-Whenever we entertain, I like to make as much as I can before my guests arrive so I can enjoy myself, too.
-Since this mix will keep for up to a week, so make it whenever is most convenient for you, then pour it into a serving container just before guests arrive.
+- Make it in advance.
+Whenever we entertain, I make as much as I can before guests arrive so I can enjoy myself.
+Since this mix will keeps well, make it whenever is most convenient for you.

 What are some other popcorn or snack recipes I can try, too?